krishnadevz/php-webapp-using-html-mysql/README.md

 # php-webapp-using-mysql
+# This Project you cannot find on google UI and everything you can find php snippets but not overall UI and everything

 <b>Simple webpage based php(Personal home page) webpage created for performing CRUD operations (INSERT ,UPDATE,DISPLAY,DELETE) performed on simple webpage through mysql database queries and using xammp server<b>.

   <br>